-Mary Jane Kelly was an enigmatic figure, with a mostly unverified story.
-What was clear: the horrifying nature of her murder.
+Mary Jane Kelly was an enigmatic figure with a mostly unverified story.
+What was clear, though, was the horrifying nature of her murder.

 According to Barnett, Kelly was born in Limerick, Ireland around 1863.
 Her father was an ironworker named John Kelly and details of her mother are unknown.
 One of six or seven siblings, she moved to Wales with her family when she was a child.

 When Kelly was 16, she married a man with the last name Davies or Davis, who was killed in a mining accident.
 However, there is no record of the marriage.

 Kelly moved to Cardiff and after moving in with her cousin, she began selling herself on the streets.
 She headed to London in 1884, where Barnett said she worked at an upscale brothel.

 A reporter from the Press Association said that a friendship with a French woman from the affluent Knightsbridge neighborhood was the catalyst that led to Kelly’s death.
 Kelly and the French woman would “drive about in a carriage and made several journeys to the French capital, and, in fact, led a life which is described as that ‘of a lady.'”
 But for some reason, and it’s unclear why, Kelly wound up drifting into the dodgier, East End.